Logo

 Title: PRR 94, A-5S, c.
 1992

 Description: Here is an image of a photo by Edward Kaspriske that was taken at the Railroad Museum of Pennsylvania in Strasburg, Pennsylvania, c.
 1992.
 Shown here is Pennsylvania Railroad engine #94, an A-5S (0-4-0) switcher built in Juniata during January of 1917 and presently on display inside the Museum.
-Note the two main driving rods stored in the tender's coal bunker.
+Note that the two main driving rods are stored in the tender's coal bunker.
 Edward Kaspriske Collection.

 Photo Date: 8/15/1992 Upload Date: 6/25/2023 11:40:31 PM